mattmassicotte/cosl/README.md

 Brace yourself, because here's where things get weird.
 I think legal text is fucking ridiculous.
 It is astounding to me that human society is based on writing and then interpreting natural language.
 I write software, I know this shit isn't easy.
 But, what we do is just bananas.
 Not to mention that it barely functions at all, forget functions correctly.
 I want [computational law](https://en.wikipedia.org/wiki/Computational_law), and I want it yesterday.

 Sooo, I'm just going to not write any legalese.
 I know there has to be some eventually.
 Just because I don't **like** our legal system doesn't mean I can ignore it.
 But I also don't have to go quietly.
-But it's also possible everyone will just think this is stupid.
+And I wasn't sure it would be worth the effort because it's possible everyone will just think this is stupid.

 If you happen to be a lawyer that things this is an interesting concept and isn't completely offended by my preceding tirade, I'd love your help.